quixio/quix-streams/docs/publish.md

         .SetRange(0, 400);
     ```

-The Min and Max range definition sets the Y axis range in the waveform visualisation view in the Quix SaaS.
+The Min and Max range definition sets the Y axis range in the waveform visualisation view in Quix Platform.
 This definition:

 === "Python"